rmzetti/hover-exec/README.md

 ### Examples using vm and eval

 The code block label `js`  by itself defaults to executing javascript via the built-in `vm` module.
-Using `js : eval` will instead execute the code block using *eval*.
+Using `js : eval` will instead execute the code block using *vscode*'s built in *eval*.

 ```js  //click this line in the *hover* to execute the block
 //js  //this comment is for the README to show the command line in markdown previews